ibm-cloud-docs/vpc/backup_service_vpc_about.md

 You can create backups of all the {{site.data.keyword.block_storage_is_short}} volumes that are attached to a specific virtual server instance as members of a **consistency group**.
 When you configure backups for a [consistency group](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=ui#multi-volume-snapshots), you can include the boot volume or exclude it.
 When you create multi-volume backups, you must add the tag to the virtual server instance, not the individual volumes.

-In the current release of the defined performance volume profile, multi-volume backups are not supported.
-When you try to create consistency group snapshots with a mix of different volume generations, only the first-generation volumes are included in the backup snapshots.
-Second-generation `sdp` volumes are skipped.
+You can't create a consistency group with snapshots of different generations.
+When you use the backup service to create consistency group snapshots with a mix of different volume generations, two different consistency groups are created, one for each type of volume.
+You can locate the consistency groups that a backup policy created by using the ID of the backup job that created the backup snapshots in the consistency groups.

+Consider [migrating](/docs/vpc?topic=vpc-block-storage-vpc-volume-migration) your first-generation volumes to the `sdp` profile.
+The `sdp` profile provides better value and more flexibility than the first-generation profiles.
+For more information, see [{{site.data.keyword.block_storage_is_short}} profiles](/docs/vpc?topic=vpc-block-storage-profiles).
-{: restriction}
+{: tip}

 When you request a backup snapshot of a consistency group, the system ensures that all write operations are complete before it takes the snapshots.
 Then, the system generates snapshots of all the selected Block Storage volumes that are attached to the virtual server instance at the same time.
 Depending on the number and size of the attached volumes, plus the amount of data that is to be captured, you might observe a slight IO pause.
 This IO pause can range from a few milliseconds up to 4 seconds.
 It is recommended to run your automated backup job during off-peak hours to minimize any impact on performance.